-The Role of Magnesium in Glucose Metabolism
+Magnesium and Glucose Metabolism

 Magnesium's role in the body to support health blood sugar levels has been extensively studied and proven.
 In this 2017 study, a team of researchers focused on magnesium supplementation while watching glucose and insulin-sensitivity parameters in test subjects.
 The study used 12 people that have diabetes and six people who were high-risk.
 Magnesium supplementation reduced the fasting plasma glucose in those with diabetes and those who were high-risk.
 Magnesium also demonstrated level reductions in insulin resistance.

 At the end of the study, it was concluded that “Mg supplementation appears to have a beneficial role and improves glucose parameters in people with diabetes and also improves insulin-sensitivity parameters in those at high risk of diabetes.”